pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

   Set this to false to disable idling (this can be changed dynamically during execution)
 * `isIdling`: bool (dynamically updated during execution) This bool will be updated during the application execution, and will be set to true when it is idling.
+* `rememberEnableIdling`: _bool, default=true_.
+  If true, the last value of enableIdling is restored from the settings at startup.

 See [runner_params.h](runner_params.h).